Lasting Power of Attorney Disagreements

 What are the time limits for bringing a power of attorney dispute claim?

 This depends on the nature of the dispute.
-If you are simply objecting to the registration of an LPA, you have just 3 weeks.
+If you object to an LPA registration, you have just 3 weeks.

 In most other LPA and Court of Protection disputes, proceedings should begin within six years of the date of knowledge that there is a claim (except in the case of fraud or duress).
 It is best to act as soon as any concerns arise.